zulip/zulip/docs/production/authentication-methods.md

 [this handy resource](https://jackstromberg.com/2013/01/useraccountcontrol-attributeflag-values/)
 for details on the various `userAccountControl` flags.

+#### Deactivating non-matching users

+Starting with Zulip 2.0, Zulip supports automatically deactivating users if they are not present in LDAP/Active Directory.
+To enable this feature you need to set `LDAP_DEACTIVATE_NON_MATCHING_USERS` flag to `True`.
+The users will be fully deactivated the next time your `manage.py sync_ldap_user_data` cron job runs.

 #### Other fields

 Other fields you may want to sync from LDAP include: